Displaying metaobjects on your Online Store

 - In your theme editor, navigate to the part of your template that you’d like your metaobject reference to appear on.
 For example, your default product template.

 - Select an existing section that has blocks, or add a new section that has blocks.

 - Click the block.

-- Next to the block name, click on the Connect dynamic source icon.
+- Next to the block name, click the Connect dynamic source icon.

 - Select each metaobject reference that you want to display with this block.
 If it’s a single metaobject reference, then it fills in the settings that the block contains.
 If it’s a list metaobject reference, then it fills in the settings for the block, and repeats for each instance of the block.

-The block will automatically map the metaobjects fields to the settings of the block.
-In case the fields don't map appropropriately, use the connect dynamic source icon on each setting to change them.
+The block automatically maps the metaobjects fields to the settings of the block.
+In case the fields don't map appropriately, use the connect dynamic source icon on each setting to change them.

 Learn more about the compatability between fields and settings.

 You can also use metaobjects to build and publish landing pages.